bucs110SPRING23/portfolio-allieamp/ch10/final/README.md

 # CS110 Final Exam

 ## SHORT DESCRIPTION *(1 or 2 sentences describing your program)*
-    My code pulls from an API of all Harry Potter characters and all disney characters.
-All of the Disney characters with credited films are counted and all Harry POtter characters are counted to return how many characters are in each film franchise.
+    My code pulls from an API of all Harry Potter characters and all Disney characters.
+All of the Disney characters with credited films are counted and all Harry Potter characters are counted to return how many characters are in each film franchise.

 ## KNOWN BUGS AND INCOMPLETE PARTS *(list any known bugs or non-working parts)*